 Whether assisting Trinity students with a housing need, promoting healthy living and spiritual formation, or forming supportive relationships, Student Life staff seek to be available to all students and to cultivate growth regardless of the venue.
 In all things, our staff attempts to encourage and model a wholehearted pursuit of the Lord through real relationships that demonstrate openness and transparency, and through renewal of our minds, bringing all things into greater Christ likeness in our lives.

-The Division for Student Life is located on the lower level of the Waybright Center and houses the office of the Vice President for Student Life and Dean of Students, Associate Vice President for Spiritual Life and University Ministries and the Associate Dean of Students.
-The following offices are also located in the Waybright Center: Student Activities, Campus Safety and Security, Student Engagement, Intercultural Development, International Student and Scholar Office, Residence Life, Spiritual Life and University Ministries, Mosaic Ministries, and Student Government.
+The Division for Student Life is located on the lower level of the Waybright Center and houses the office of the Vice President for Student Life and Dean of Students, Trinity College Chaplain, and the Associate/Assistant Dean of Students.
+The following offices are also located in the Waybright Center: Leadership Development and Student Engagement, Campus Safety and Security, Intercultural Development, International Student and Scholar Office, Residence Life, Chapel, Mosaic Ministries, and Student Government.

 Worship is at the heart of the Christian life and at the heart of our mission as a university.
 Chapel plays a crucial role in forming us into a community that worships God and reminds us that all that we know and do are means of glorifying him.
 Truly, our academic pursuit is in an act of worship toward God.
 Chapel helps us to integrate our faith with our living and learning.